So you’re at the point in your pottery journey where your creations are good enough to sell. Great – what now?

 How to Optimize Your eBay Store

 eBay realizes the challenge in selling your kind of inventory elsewhere, so they find ways to make it work smoothly on eBay.
-Your pottery could quickly become collector’s items if you position correctly.
+Your pottery could quickly become collector’s items if you position it correctly.

 - Use the keywords that entice buyers.
 “Limited Edition” (LE), “Firing limit,” “Annual edition,” “Open edition,” and “No longer available” (NLA) are a few terms.
 Others include “New in box” (NIB), “New with tags” (NWT), and “New without tags” (NWOT).